jpetrie/fetch-dependency/README.md

 include(${fetchdependency_SOURCE_DIR}/FetchDependency.cmake)
 ```

-FetchDependency requires CMake 3.25 or later.

-⚠️FetchDependency has not reached version 1.0 and as such you should expect "breaking changes" with potentially every
+⚠️FetchDependency has not reached version 1.0!⚠️

+As such you should expect breaking changes with potentially every commit, including changes to the storage architecture
-commit.
-Breaking changes include API changes as well as storage architecture changes (requiring dependencies to be
-re-downloaded and/or re-built).
-It is strongly recommended that you pin FetchDependency to a specific commit ID via
+that will require all dependencies to be re-downloaded and/or re-built.
+It is strongly recommended that you pin
-`GIT_TAG` when installing.
+FetchDependency to a specific commit ID via `GIT_TAG` when installing.

 ## Usage